SHARE YOUR FAVORITE RIVER NEIGHBOR PHOTOS/VIDEOS

 We invite you to charge up your digital cameras, smart phones, and auto trail cameras to enter and share amazing moments and experiences you catch naturally on your property.

-Starting August 15 through November 30, send in your best photo or short video recordings of wildlife from right in your backyard.
+Starting January 1, 2021, send us your best photo or short video recordings of wildlife from right in your backyard.

 Don't have a trail camera of your own, or not sure where to start?
 Beaver Works resident expert - Pamela Adams - is happy to get you started through our Trail Camera Loan Program.

-Win a prize by just entering!
+Win a prize by just sharing!
 Prizes will be given (via raffle) for the lucky winner:

 - One of our favorite trail cameras with in person trail cam support (we'll show you how to capture great images/video).
 (See the Glassraven 3G - Cellular IR Full-HD Camera)